 There are some prerequisites to get them to run:

-- You must have a Java 5 plugin or later.
-Many new computers have this already installed.
+- You must have a Java 8 plugin.
 If you don't have it, just get it from java.com.

 - Set the Java plug-in to be the default for your browser.
 This usually happens automatically when installing the plugin but if not, you can do it from the Control Panel.

-- Since Java 7, unsigned applets can't be run by default at all.
+- Unsigned applets can't be run by default at all.
 To be able to run the apfloat applets, open the Java Control Panel item, go to the Security tab and add http://www.apfloat.org/ to the "Exception Site List".

 Tips for advanced users

 - Unsigned applets are provided, but their calculation capabilities are limited by the available memory in your computer.
 You can be assured that these applets are safe to run, since the Java plugin will prevent the applets from doing anything potentially unsafe, like accessing your computer's file system.

 - Alternatively, signed applets are also provided, which can use the full power of apfloat for calculations.
 They will need to create some temporary files on your disk.
 When you run these applets, they will display a security warning about an untrusted certificate.
 The certificate needs to be accepted to allow the program to run.
 The signed applets are equivalent to the command-line versions of the apfloat calculation programs, should you choose to download and run them instead.